 A: Yes, a wide range of eateries, shops and outlets are open and can be found both before and after security.
 Please note that all outlets may not be open to serve every flight.

 Travel currency stores are closed, and ATMs are currently unavailable.

 Washrooms are available before security near the main entrance, after security on the first floor by the lounges and in the baggage hall in arrivals.

-Limited seating is available, please sit together with your household and socially distance from others.
+Please sit together with your household and socially distance yourself from others wherever possible.

 The smoking area in departures is available for use.

 A: Airlines may call customers to board in stages, ensure you are listening at all times for announcements regarding boarding for your flight.
 Find out your airline's procedures before you fly.

 A: Guidance for British people travelling overseas is available on the Foreign and Commonwealth Office website.